antirez/gopher2redis/README.md

 For other options please use the `--help` switch.

+## Example of directory structure to render as a Gopher site

+In order to give you an initial toy Gopher Hole to start with, this repository contains an `example-gopherhole` directory that contains a few files that will render in a site you can display with a Gopher client.

+You can explore the directory to check how it is assembled, later if you want to render the site into your local Redis instance, and try it with `lynx` as the Gopher client, do the following steps:

+* Start a Redis instance, latest `unstable` branch (or any Redis version 6 if already released -- at the time of writing it's alpha code), with the `--gopher-enabled yes` option in the command line, or with the same option inside `redis.conf`.
+* Translate the example Gopher hole directory into the Redis dataset using the gopher2redis.rb script: `./goper2redis.rb --host 127.0.0.1 --port 6379 --root ./example-gopherhole --localhost localhost --localport 6379`
+* See the result with `lynx gopher://localhost:6379`

+Note that this time we are using port 6379 which is not the default Gopher port.
+If you want to use the default port, that is 70, run Redis using such port (but you have to run it as a root user, or with alternative methods to give the process access to the lower TCP ports), and change the above command line as needed.
+If you plan to run such setup in production, make sure to read the next section about securing your environment.

 ## Configuring and securing Redis

 Warning: even if in Gopher mode, Redis will continue to serve normal commands: